gsiffer/gabor-siffer-IS24-full-stack-competition-req97073/README.md

 ##### Acceptance Criteria

 - Call to action button for saving exits.
-- I can see my changes saved immediately
+- I can see my changes saved immediately.
-- Data created or edited is persistent through the event of a page refresh
+- Data created or edited is persistent through the event of a page refresh.

-#### User Story Four - Search for scrum master functionality
+#### User Story Four - Search for Scrum Master functionality
-As Lisa, I want to search for a specific Scrum Master name so that I can see all of the products that they are currently working on.

-Given that I don't need to be an authorized user when I am on the list view page.
-Then I can search for a specific person in the Scrum Master role
+As Lisa, I want to search for a specific Scrum Master name, so that I can see all of the products that they are currently working on.
+Given that I don't need to be an authorized user.
+When I am on the list view page, then I can search for a specific person in the Scrum Master role.

 ##### Acceptance Criteria

-- All columns fit on the page
+- All columns fit on the page.
-- I can see a title for each column
+- I can see a title for each column.
-- I can see a total number of all products the Scrum Master is in
+- I can see a total number of all products the Scrum Master is in.
-- The only products listed include the Scrum Master Name
+- The only products listed include the Scrum Master Name.

 #### User Story Five - Search for developer functionality
-As Alan, I want to search for a specific Developer name so that I can see all of the products that they are currently working on.

-Given that I don't need to be an authorized user when I am on the list view page.
-I can search for a specific developer.
+As Alan, I want to search for a specific Developer name, so that I can see all of the products that they are currently working on.
+Given that I don't need to be an authorized user.
+When I am on the list view page, I can search for a specific developer.

 ##### Acceptance Criteria